-3.13 Management of Dirt Tracked onto the Public Road Network
+3.14 Management of Dirt Tracked onto the Public Road Network

 In order to minimise the impact of dirt tracked onto the public road network, wheel cleaning facilities will be put in place at the site for the duration of construction work.
-In addition, the Principal Contractor will carry out inspections and deploy where necessary a road sweeper on routes affected by construction traffic and at construction access points prior to commencement of construction and subject to regular review.
-The Contractor will also ensure a length of capped internal track prior to the public road is provided.
+In addition, each contractor will carry out inspections and deploy where necessary a road sweeper on routes affected by construction traffic and at construction access points prior to commencement of construction and subject to regular review.